datalad-handbook/book/docs/basics/101-130-yodaproject.rst

     .. _python:

-    "Whatever you can do with DataLad from the command line, you can also do it with DataLad's Python API", begins the lecturer.
+    Whatever you can do with DataLad from the command line, you can also do it with DataLad's Python API.
-    "In addition to the command line interface you are already very familiar with, DataLad's functionality can also be used within interactive Python sessions or Python scripts.
+    Thus, DataLad's functionality can also be used within interactive Python sessions or Python scripts.
-    This feature can help to automate dataset operations, provides an alternative to the command line, and it is immensely useful when creating reproducible data analyses."

     All of DataLad's user-oriented commands are exposed via ``datalad.api``.
     Thus, any command can be imported as a stand-alone command like this::